Writing a Build System in 10 Files

 utils.odin

-this is an intentional choice.
-Odin's package system is directory-based — everything in a directory is one package. so there's no reason to nest things unless you actually want separate compilation units with separate namespaces. for a library this small, you don't.
+this is intentional.
+Odin's package system is directory-based. everything in a directory is one package. so there's no reason to nest things unless you want separate compilation units with separate namespaces. for a library this small, you don't.

-the flat structure means every file can see every other file's declarations without import statements. runner.odin can call procedures from flags.odin directly because they're in the same package. there's no dependency graph to manage within the library, no circular import issues to work around, no re-exporting dance.
+every file can see every other file's declarations without import statements. runner.odin can call procedures from flags.odin directly because they're in the same package. no dependency graph to manage within the library, no circular import issues to work around, no re-exporting dance.

 the joy of small tools